arcticmatt/pencil-flip/content/Misc/lazf.md

 <br/>

 This zine was made mainly by me.
 It also has some contributions from Matt, Kath, and Victor.
 The theme is "summer labor."
-I was interning at a big tech company; some days it seemed like the only conversations I had were about work.
+I was interning at a big tech company.
+Some days it seemed like the only conversations I had were about work.
 In this zine you'll find inside jokes, poems, crappy drawings done in inkscape, and some other cool stuff my friends did that's much higher quality than my stuff.